 Announcements for Gold, Silver, and Bronze awards:

 Exciting news!
-We were recognized by @UCNPI with a [Gold/Silver/Bronze] LEAP Award for supporting healthy eating and active living, in partnership with [LHD’s] CalFresh Healthy Living program.
+We were recognized by @npi.ucanr.edu with a [Gold/Silver/Bronze] LEAP Award for supporting healthy eating and active living, in partnership with [LHD’s] CalFresh Healthy Living program.

 We’re excited to announce that we’ve been recognized with a [Gold/Silver/Bronze] LEAP Award for supporting healthy eating and active living, in partnership with [LHD’s] CalFresh Healthy Living program.